HelpMe-Pls/Life-Engineering/Frontend/Tips & Tools/English vocab.md

 credo (n) <cri-do>: a fancy word for [ultimate belief]

-endeavour (v-n): to try / an effort to do sth
+endeavor (v-n): to try / an effort to do sth

 cliché (n): an opinion that is overused and betrays a lack of original thought.